patrick-test-org/spring-cloud-ping-pong-sample/README.md

-## Up and running with Sample Spring-Cloud based app
+## Up and running with Sample Spring-Cloud based app - test

 There are two ways to run the entire application: